trofi/trofi.github.io.gen/posts/337-four-years-on-nixos.md

   out what is so special about `gcc` warnings.
 Ended up being quite easy.
 - `perf` stated to hang up on my system: <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=c21986d33d6beb269a35b38dcb8adaa5bd228527>.
   It came up after I ran system-wide profiler to see what `wine` does to use 100% CPU on an ancient game.
-THe fix was trivial once looked at.
+The fix was trivial once looked at.
   I don't remember what changed to expose the hangups.
 Maybe I just never did it before?
 Ended up being easy as well.
 - `mpv` started failing GPU rendering due to `libplacebo` / `shaderc`